-SKILLS USA: is the official student organization for those individuals enrolled in trade, industrial, technical, and training programs.
-As an integral part of the instructional program, the club activities that are planned, initiated, and conducted by members; help the students develop social and leadership abilities as well as occupational skills.
+SKILLS USA: Skills USA is the official student organization for those individuals enrolled in trade, industrial, technical, and training programs.
+As an integral part of the instructional program, the club activities that are planned, initiated, and conducted by members help the students develop social and leadership abilities as well as occupational skills.
 All career technical students are expected to be active and supportive in club activities.

-SPANISH CLUB: Promotes peace through understanding among all people; Increase cultural awareness by sponsoring activities which promote understanding and goodwill; Seek creativity in diversity while improving and expanding upon the efforts toward this goal; Organize educational and cultural activities that will promote the studies of Hispanic language, literature, and culture; Promote appreciation and understanding of the Hispanic/Latino culture; Contribute and encourage the study and appreciation of the Spanish language.
+SPANISH CLUB: The Spanish Club promotes peace through understanding among all people; increase cultural awareness by sponsoring activities which promote understanding and goodwill; seek creativity in diversity while improving and expanding upon the efforts toward this goal; organize educational and cultural activities that will promote the studies of Hispanic language, literature, and culture; promote appreciation and understanding of the Hispanic/Latino culture; contribute and encourage the study and appreciation of the Spanish language.